altibiz/ozds/docs/wiki/en/user/location/index.md

 # Location

-The dashboard of a user selected to oversee locations.
+The dashboard for a user selected to oversee locations.

 ## Content